 4) Carbs make women fat, so they should avoid them

+Wrong.
 Too many calories make women – and anyone for that matter – fat.

 Carbs are extremely beneficial for health, performance, and body composition, and although they’re the nutrient that most often gets cut in a fat loss program (because they’re less “essential” than protein and fat), women should eat as many carbs as possible.

 Again, this is completely off base.

 6) Too much “junk” food will make women fat

 Lastly, too much “junk” food will make anyone fat, but it’s not really the “junk” food that’s the problem; it’s the total number of calories.

 “Junk” food has a high caloric density (high number of calories in a small volume of food), making it extremely easy to overeat.